-Approximately [14]% or P[800] to P[1,000] million of the net proceeds from the sale of the Offer Shares will be used to fund the capital expenditures necessary for the Group's investments in its distribution and logistics network.
+Approximately 7% or ₱300 million of the net proceeds from the sale of the Offer Shares will be used to fund the capital expenditures necessary for the Group's investments in its distribution and logistics network.

-The Group intends to spend approximately P[600] to P[750] million to develop and expand the capacity of its existing warehousing and distribution facilities.
+The Group intends to spend approximately ₱225 million to develop and expand the capacity of its existing warehousing and distribution facilities.
 Expenses for the facilities will include capital expenditures (i.e. building improvements, computer hardware/software systems, equipment, furniture and fixtures and acquisition of the related assets) and contractor fees.
 The Company intends to implement its proposed use of proceeds in relation to "Investments in Distribution and Logistics Network" through its Subsidiaries by way of on-lending or equity infusion or a combination of both.